-Almost all moose observations on this plot for the period of this survey (2012-16) and including the 2010 population survey have been within the fire perimeter (Figure 9).
+Almost all moose observations on this plot for the period of this survey (2012-17) and including the 2010 population survey have been within the fire perimeter (Figure 9).
 Aerial observation suggests fire intensity across the plot was relatively light.
 Regeneration is a mix of primarily aspen, jack pine, spruce and upland brush across most of the upland portion of the plot.
 Oak is a prominent component of the regeneration where there are rock outcrops.
 The plot contains a diverse mix of residual live trees and dead snags resulting in a patchy mix of live and dead post-fire vegetation.
 Lowland conifer and brush were generally not affected by the Rx fire

-In 2016, 16 moose (corrected estimate =27) were seen on plot 41, part of the Trout Lake Rx Fire (Figure 10).
-Plot 41 ranked above the average of 9.7 and the median of 5.5 moose observed per plot in 2016.
-For the period of this habitat survey (2012-2016), and including the 2010 survey, plot 41 has been in the top half of plots for numbers of moose observed every year.
+In 2017, 24 moose (corrected estimate = 46) were seen on plot 41, part of the Trout Lake Rx Fire (Figure 10).
+Plot 41 ranked above the average of 9.8 and the median of 6.5 moose observed per plot in 2017.
+Only 4 other survey plots produced higher moose numbers in 2017.
+For the period of this habitat survey (2012-2017), and including the 2010 population survey, plot 41 has been in the top half of plots for numbers of moose observed every year.